 Using the following rules, the server waits for clients.
 If one client is accepted, the server waits for messages from it.
 When the message arrives, the server converts the received data to a natural number, computes its factorial, converts it into a string, and finally sends this string to the client.
 Once the message is sent, the server closes the socket with the client.

 '''

-rl [createdSocket] :
+rl [closedSocket] :

-< 0 : Server | A > createdSocket(0, socketManager, LISTENER)
+< 0 : Server | A > closedSocket(0, CLIENT, S)

-=> < 0 : Server | A > acceptClient(LISTENER, 0) .
+=> < 0 : Server | A > .

-rl [acceptedClient] :
+endm

 '''

 The Maude command that initializes the server is as follows, where the configuration includes the portal <>.

 The second module describes the behavior of the clients.